Exhibitor Rules & Regulations

 Booth Share

 The Exhibitor may request one or more Booth Shares if Exhibitor has rented a Booth Space of 200 square feet or larger.
 The primary contracted exhibitor must hold enough space to allow each company to be represented in a booth space of at least 100 square feet per company.
 Booth Shares may be requested by submitting a Booth Share application and paying in full the listed fee for each request.
 Booth Shares must be approved by the primary contracted exhibitor.
-Shares will only be approved by WEF if the companies submitted are legally related to the primary exhibiting company and must have a parent or child relationship with the primary exhibitor.
-Only primary exhibiting companies are awarded priority points for their exhibiting participation.
-Booth share companies are not awarded priority points for their exhibiting participation.
+Shares will only be approved by the Water Environment Federation if the companies submitted are legally related to the primary exhibiting company and must have a parent or child relationship with the primary exhibitor.

 Return to Top | Return to Exhibiting Information Home